Compulab-Tensor-PC/TEL-GPIO/README.md

 # Software

-The source code and Binary are available [github Repo](https://github.com/Compulab-Tensor-PC/TEL-GPIO)
+The source code and binary files are available in the [GitHub Repository](https://github.com/Compulab-Tensor-PC/TEL-GPIO)

-Bugs and futures can be opened in the Github repository.
+Bug reports and feature requests can be submitted in the GitHub repository.

 # Hardware